The Mystery of the Red Wool - Tracking the Elusive Brown Hairstreak

 A Wiltshire Success Story

-Numbers of the Brown Hairstreak in Wiltshire are increasing.
-In the North of the county we see colony density numbers are on the rise and they disperse, growing into other locations.
+Colonies of the Brown Hairstreak in Wiltshire are dispersing.
+In the North of the county we see populations of Brown Hairstreak moving into other locations meaning they are finding more suitable habitats.
 In the South, the numbers are less dense, but we are seeing a wider dispersal.
-We are even seeing them appear in new locations, such as Cockey Down, where they haven't been recorded before.
+We are even seeing them appear in new locations, such as Cockey Down and Ham Hill, where they haven't been recorded before.

-This success is down to careful and sympathetic management of hedgerows in the North and scrub in the South.
+This success is down to careful and sympathetic management of hedgerows in the North and scrub in the South along with us.
+The recording of the butterflies lets us know whats working so is key to our conservation work and we are extremely grateful to our dedicate team of recorders.

 The Goldilocks of Butterflies

 Brown Hairstreaks are picky, not only laying their eggs only on just one type of plant, but also only laying their eggs on the first year of growth on Blackthorn.
-With this in mind, we are very mindful about our cutting regimes.
-By only trimming our hedgerows once every four years and scrub on rotation, we ensure there is always a fresh supply of new growth for the butterflies to use.
-This careful management of scrub across the south of the county is helping these butterflies disperse and claim new territory.
+With this in mind, we are more mindful about our cutting regimes.
+By only trimming our hedgerows once every four years and scrub on rotation, we ensure there is always a fresh supply of new growth for the butterflies to use without too much disruption to the eggs.
+This careful management of scrub and hedgerows across the south of the county is helping these butterflies disperse and claim new territory.

 If you see the red wool now, here is what is happening behind the scenes.